alban-read/M1-MICRO-FORTH/riscish.md

 $. is a word that prints a string.

-Again the storage for text lives in the string pool.
+The storage for the string text lives in the string pool a STRING just points a name at it.

 The string pool can be accessed using the VALUE $$